rpicard/explore-flask/5-configuration.md

 A simple application may not need any of these complicated features.
 You may just need to put _config.py_ in the root of your repository and load it in _app.py_ or _yourapp/__init__.py_

- _config.py_ is should contain one variable assignment per line.
+ _config.py_  should contain one variable assignment per line.
 Once _config.py_ is loaded later, the configuration variables will be accessible via the `app.config` dictionary, e.g. `app.config[“DEBUG”]`.
 Here’s an example of a typical _config.py_ file for a small project:

 ```
 DEBUG = True # Turns on debugging features in Flask
 BCRYPT_LEVEL = 13 # Configuration for the Flask-Bcrypt extension
-MAIL_FROM_EMAIL = "robert@robert.io" # For use in application emails
+MAIL_FROM_EMAIL = "robert@example.com" # For use in application emails
 ```

 There are some built-in configuration variables like `DEBUG`.
 There are also some configuration variables for extensions that you may be using like `BCRYPT_LEVEL` for the Flask-Bcrypt extension, used for password hashing.
 You can even define your own configuration variables for use throughout the application.
 In this example, I would use `app.config[“MAIL_FROM_EMAIL”]` whenever I needed the default “from” address for a transactional email (e.g. password resets).
 It makes it easy to change that later on.